Ewooral/ai-agent-idea-incubator/README.md

 ## Application Features and Workflow

-The application is designed around a clear, three-stage workflow that mirrors the early stages of a research project.
+The application is designed around a clear, three-stage workflow that mirrors the early stages of  research project.

 1.  **Novel Idea Generation**: The user starts by either entering a general problem area (like "making model reasoning more transparent") or a few keywords (like "mechanistic interpretability, sparse autoencoders").
 The application’s AI then generates a set of novel research questions, each with a "novelty score" to indicate how original the concept is.
 The user can also explore predefined topics that are highly relevant to AI safety.